m00racle/newPong/docs/docs.md

 - [ ] the audio should be the part of the ball class since this is the behavior of the ball
 - [ ] tested the instatiation and use the [Source returned](https://love2d.org/wiki/Source) by adding :play() method.

+### Resizeable Window Tweak
+This is part of last update and tweak of the game.

+- [ ] change the push resizeable=flase into =true
+- [ ] then use the function.resize(w,h)
+- [ ] inside the function we use push:resize(w,h) to let push to handle the resizing on window while maintaining the pixel density

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**